 Common interests are a good thing!

-Emotional Intimacy Booster #6: Free Printable for a Saucy Night
+Emotional Intimacy Booster #6: Get this Free Printable for a Saucy Night

-Have you ever interviewed your spouse about sex?
+Have you ever interviewed your spouse about intimacy?

 We both got quite into this once we had half an hour to sit down (after putting the little one to sleep).
 Very enlightening responses that made us both learn things about each other we didn’t know!